Tukie/P4_Fullstack/README.md

 ## Task 2 Session Wishlist
+Whishlist endpoints:
+addSessionToWishlist(self, request)
+getSessionsInWishlist(self, request)

 ## Task 3
-1. Additional Query
+###1.
+Additional Query

 - getSessionsBySpeakerAndType: This query posibbles user to list all session by particular speaker and type of session

 - getAvailableWishList: This query can list all the availabe wishlist based on the available conference seat

-2. Query problem: Let’s say that you don't like workshops and you don't like sessions after 7 pm The reason is the query restrictions:
+###2.
+Query problem: Let’s say that you don't like workshops and you don't like sessions after 7 pm

+The reason is the query restrictions:
 1. An inequality filter can be applied to at most one property
 2. A property with en inequality filter must be sorted first

 There are two possible solutions:

 1. One solution is by using ndb.ComputedProperty and repeated attribute as described in [7]: sessionTypeAndStartTime = ndb.ComputedProperty(lambda self: [self.typeOfSession, self.startDateTime], repeated=True)